Guide to MOIRCS Imaging Exposure Times

 Overhead

-The tentative value of the overheads under a typical 9-point dither observation without dummyread (NDUMMYREAD=0) are shown in the table below.
-More accurate values can be calculated using the
+A typical overheads under 9-point + center dither observation are shown in the table below.
+Values with specific condition can be calculated using the

 Filter Overhead Typical exposure time (s)